aamaanakbar/encoder_to_gan_reading_meterial/README.md

-**Created by- Parajjawal singh
+**Created by- Parajjawal Singh,
-All links will work after downloadig this pdf.**
+All links will work after downloading this pdf.**